Wood Green is green

 Project background

-Haringey Council are working with local greening group GrowN22, Jan Kattein Architects and residents and community groups to transform the Gladstone Avenue and Vincent Road junction into a neighbourhood parklet.
-The parklet will bring greenery and wildlife to this underused space, and opportunities to connect with nature through regular workshops and activities.
+We worked with local greening group GrowN22, Jan Kattein Architects and residents and community groups to transform the Gladstone Avenue and Vincent Road junction into a neighbourhood parklet.

 Fantasy garden drawings and model gardens